 I have reviewed numerous CD albums and single download tracks since 2005 and over one thousand of these reviews have been published in print or online.
-Each quarterly issue of The Musician journal usually includes around 25 reviews and many of these have subsequently been reproduced in national and industry publications.
+Each issue of The Musician journal usually includes a cross-genre series of reviews and many of these have subsequently been reproduced in national and industry publications.

 London Branch Officer (1999 – 2003)